Questions about the “Cardiio: Heart Rate Monitor” app (“Cardiio”)

 Q15.
 How do I restore my PRO purchase on my iPad/iPhone?

 Go to Cardiio > Settings > Restore purchases, then tap on it.
 You'll be prompted to enter your Apple ID and password.
+Enter the same Apple ID you used to previously upgrade.
 Once Apple has verified your previous purchase, the features should be unlocked.